childers98/MART441-Web-Technologies/Week-12/README.md

 7. Create objects from each entry in the file…???
 8. Create a new array for each of these objects
 9. Make sure when the player collides with those objects, they are collected, and the collectibles disappear (might want to look at that game we made in my other class)
-10. Show an increase in the score when picking up a collectible

 How'd it go?